-Since 81% of U.S. customers trust advice and information from blogs, you’ll start to build trust with your clientele and establish yourself as a leader in your industry.
+Since U.S. customers trust advice and information from blogs, you’ll start to build trust with your clientele and establish yourself as a leader in your industry.

 Related article: How to Develop Your Thought Leadership Platform

-95% of web searchers never go past the first page of Google’s search results — meaning if you’re not getting clicks, you’re not getting seen.
-Because of the overwhelming amount of traffic that blog posts and links can attract to your website, Creating more content gives you more of an opportunity to land on the most coveted page of the internet.
+75% of web searchers stick to the first page of Google’s search results — meaning if you’re not getting clicks, you’re not getting seen.
+Because of the overwhelming amount of traffic blog posts and links can attract to your website, creating more content gives you more of an opportunity to land on the most coveted page of the internet.